tfabris/BlueGigaEmpeg/README.md

 Most of the time, leave the player in "awake" mode.
 When you shut off the car ignition, the player fully shuts down.
-When you start the car again, the empeg starts up in "awake" mode and immediately supplies power to the BlueGigaEmpeg module, which then autoconnects to the car stereo head unit.
+When you start the car again, the empeg starts up in "awake" mode and immediately supplies power to the BlueGigaEmpeg module, which then automatically connects to the car stereo head unit.

 Troubleshooting